View all projects

 Tanzania, along with most African countries, has been struggling to address persistent nutritional challenges, including vitamin A and iron deficiencies.

-Topic(s): NUTRITION, Canada, Canada, Canada, MEDIUM ENTERPRISES, PILOT PROJECTS, SMALL ENTERPRISES, SUSTAINABLE DEVELOPMENT, Tanzania, Tanzania
+Topic(s): PILOT PROJECTS, MEDIUM ENTERPRISES, SMALL ENTERPRISES, SUSTAINABLE DEVELOPMENT, NUTRITION

 Yellowing disease continues to threaten coconut crops and farmers' incomes in Côte d'Ivoire.

 Region(s): Ghana, Ivory Coast, Canada, North of Sahara, South of Sahara, West Indies

 Total Funding: CA$ 2,570,000.00

 India and Sri Lanka produce an abundance of vegetables and tropical fruits, but post-harvest losses are between 35 and 40%, valued at about $800 million annually.

 Topic(s): Food security, AGRICULTURAL ECONOMICS, Capacity building, Gender, AGRICULTURAL INNOVATIONS, HARVESTING, RURAL ECONOMY, SMALL ENTERPRISES

 Region(s): Canada, North and Central America, India, Sri Lanka, South America, Central Asia, Far East Asia, South Asia